List of awards and nominations received by Iron Maiden

 Iron Maiden are an English heavy metal band, formed in 1975 by bassist and only original member Steve Harris, and since 1999, also consists of vocalist Bruce Dickinson, guitarists Dave Murray, Adrian Smith and Janick Gers, and drummer Nicko McBrain.
 The musicians have received multiple nominations, honors, and awards including some of the most notable ones.
 The band have released seventeen studio albums, and have sold over 130 million albums worldwide.
 During the celebrations of the 60th anniversary of the accession of Queen Elizabeth II on 6 February 1952, The Number of the Beast was voted the best British album of the past 60 years.
-In 2019 Iron Maiden were honored as Visitors Of The Nation and Chamber of Deputies of Argentina.
-Which is a highly prestigious distinction, it was the first time the honor was given to an international artist.
+In 2016 Iron Maiden were given the titles of Honorary Visitors of the Country Award in El Salvador, and in 2019 they were honored as Visitors Of The Nation and Chamber of Deputies of Argentina, the first time the honor was given to an international artist.
 The motion was proposed and passed by the Chamber of Deputies of the Argentinian Congress in recognition of the cultural and musical influence of the band and their music on the people of Argentina.
 In 2023 Iron Maiden were honoured by Royal Mail UK with dedicated postal stamps and cards.
 In July 2025, Iron Maiden were honored with an official Royal Mint coin commemorating their 50th anniversary.
+On 13 April 2026, Iron Maiden were inducted into Rock and Roll Hall of Fame.
+In June 2026, the band's manager, Rod Smallwood, received the "Order of the British Empire" (OBE) as part of the King's Birthday Honors.
+This recognition completed the band's 50th Anniversary celebrations.
+In July, to celebrate Armed Forces Day UK, the band's logo and mascot were featured on the official emblem of the RAF Odiham UK combat unit. and the group's management launched the world's first open-air museum dedicated to the 50-year history of Iron Maiden: Infinite Dreams Experience.